When is Eurovision: Come Together on? What's it about? Will Graham Norton host?

 However, all is not lost – for those hoping to see Europe’s offering of the good, the bad and the downright bizarre, then the BBC will be screening replacement show Eurovision: Come Together.

+As well as this, the EBU and its Dutch Members NPO, NOS and AVROTROS will be putting together a new show entitled, Eurovision: Europe Shine A Light, to air in place of the Grand Final.

-A sprinkling of Eurovision will be sure to cheer up the nation, however small – here’s everything you need to know about this alternative musical offering…
+A sprinkling of Eurovision will be sure to cheer up the nation, however small – here’s everything you need to know about these alternatives to the musical offering…

 When is Eurovision: Come Together on TV?